datahub-project/datahub/docs/rfc/derived-aspects/derived-aspects.md

 - `aspect3` of `entity2`
 - `other metadata` from auxiliary files / other services.

+### Value Computers
+Value computer classes computes the value of the derived aspects at that point of time by GMA DAOs.
+- GMA DAO will have the provision to register value computers.
+Similar to how one registers the post update hooks in creation of DAO instance.
+- GMA DAO on get of the aspect, will invoke the value computer, computes value, persists if necessary and returns the value.

 ### Computation of Derived Aspect
  ![Derived Aspect powering index](Powering-Indexes.png)

 `GET` API of a typical metadata aspect simply fetches latest value of the aspect from KV store.

 Whereas, `GET` API for derived aspect, does something more than that.
 A typical workflow of `GET` of derived aspect is below.

+#### Reponsibility of Derived Aspect Resource

+Registering a `ValueComputer` class with the DAO.
+(This is similar to registering post update hooks with DAO).

+And every time `GET` is called on the derived aspect, `ValueComputer` would be invoked by GMA DAO to compute the current value of the derived value.

+#### Responsibility of GMA DAO
-1. Compute the derived metadata
+1. Invoke `ValueComputer` and compute the current value of the derived aspect.
 2. Check if the derived metadata has changed from previous persisted value n KV store.
 3. Persist if the metadata has changed.
 4. Retrieve latest value of derived metadata and serve the `GET` request.

 The persistence of the derived aspect follows GMA architecture.
-This helps with few of the motivational points mentioned.
+This helps with some of the motivational points mentioned.
-- Versioning capabilities of the derived metadata
+1. Versioning capabilities of the derived metadata
-- Notification in the form of MAE when derived metadata has changed.
+2. Notification in the form of MAE when derived metadata has changed.

-The MAEs produced will furher power both search and graph GMA indices.
+The MAEs produced will further power both search and graph GMA indices.
 This is similar to any other GMA aspect.

 ### Refresh of derived aspect metadata
 `GET` operation on derived aspect always gives the current state of derived metadata.